fuhrmanator/FamixTypeScript/Readme.md

 ## Loading from a playground

-This version must be loaded in a [Moose 8.0.2 image](https://github.com/moosetechnology/Moose/releases/download/v8.0.2/Moose8-stable.zip).
+This version works in Moose 10.

 ```st
 Metacello new